Oriental Motifs / “Silk Road” : orange black , series by Stella Polare

 Artistic Vision

-Stella Polare, also known as Khulkar Yunusova is a French-Uzbek contemporary artist based in Paris.
+Stella Polare or Khulkar Yunusova is a French-Uzbek contemporary artist based in Paris.

-Her work has been presented at institutions such as UNESCO, the Louvre, and Palais Jacques Cœur (carte blanche, 2021), among others.
+Her work has been presented at UNESCO, the Louvre, and Palais Jacques Cœur (carte blanche, 2021), among others.
 The same year 2021 she was invited to the Parole des Femmes, public talk at the House of the Great French writer, Maison de George Sand

 Why a scarf

-the scarf is not an accessory.
-It is a medium.
+For Stella Polare, the scarf is not a simple accessory.

-What once belonged to collective production becomes here an individual gesture — displaced, reinterpreted, and made present.
+The cotton motif, once part of collective production, becomes here an individual gesture — reinterpreted, displaced, and reactivated.

 Product details